Selahattin Demirtaş: Other prosecutions

 On 17 March 2021, the state prosecutor Bekir Şahin demanded for him and 686 other HDP politicians a five-year ban to engage in politics together with a closure of the HDP due to alleged organizational cooperation with the PKK.

-A few days later on the 22 March 2021, Demirtas was sentenced to three years and six months imprisonment for having insulted the Turkish President Recep Tayyip Erdoğan by mentioning he had "fluttered from corridor to corridor" trying to meet the Russian president Vladimir Putin during a summit in Paris.
-The remarks were made after Demirtas's return from Russia at the Atatürk Airport in Istanbul.
+A few days later on 22 March 2021, Demirtas was sentenced to three years and six months imprisonment for having insulted the Turkish President Recep Tayyip Erdoğan by mentioning he had "fluttered from corridor to corridor" trying to meet the Russian president Vladimir Putin during a summit in Paris.
+The remarks were made after Erdogan's return from Russia at the Atatürk Airport in Istanbul.

 Detention

 Since 4 November 2016 he is detained in the prison in the F-Type prison Edirne, a border town near Bulgaria and Greece, far away from Diyarbakır in South-Eastern Turkey, where his family lives at.
 His wife visits him once a week.
 ECHR called for releasing Demirtaş and stated that his arrest in 2016 violated his freedom of speech and the right of joining to the elections.
 According to HDP speaker Saruhan Oluç, he is not allowed to receive visits by parliamentarians of the HDP.
 Since the COVID-19 pandemic his visitors rights are restricted to non-contact visits.
 As his wife informed the public on in an interview with Ismail Küçükkaya on FOX TV about it, the Radio and Television Supreme Council (RTÜK) initiated an investigation on the program due to her remarks.
 In November 2022, he was flown to Diyarbakir where he was shortly allowed to visit his father in hospital.
 After the short visit, he was brought back to Edirne.
 His cellmate was for years the fellow HDP politician Abdullah Zeydan who was released in January 2022.
 In March the same year, the arrested mayor of Diyarbakir Adnan Selçuk Mizrakli became his new cellmate.
+After extending his mandate in 2023 elections, President Recep Tayyip Erdoğan said that releasing Demirtaş would not be possible under his governance.
+However, in March 2025, it has been reported that Turkey is currently engaged in discussions about the potential release of Selahattin Demirtaş, who has been imprisoned since 2016.
+This debate has arisen amidst conciliatory gestures from President Erdoğan and his allies, signaling a possible shift in the government's approach towards Kurdish issues.
+Recent remarks by figures close to Erdoğan have fueled talks about Demirtaş's release, suggesting a move towards reconciliation and addressing long-standing grievances.

 Personal life

-Demirtaş is of Zaza origin and he knows Zaza language.
+Demirtaş is of Zaza origin and he knows the Zaza language.
 Demirtaş was asked "Aren't you Zaza?" in a programme.
 In response to this question, he defined himself as "Kurdish Zaza".

 Demirtaş is married to Başak Demirtaş and is the father of two girls, Delal and Dılda.
-His parents are Tahir and Sadyie Demirtaş and he has six siblings.
+His parents are Tahir and Sadiye Demirtaş and he has six siblings.

-Demirtaş has faced threats due to his political activity and on November 22, 2015, he survived an assassination attempt.
+Demirtaş has faced threats due to his political activity and on 22 November 2015, he survived an assassination attempt.